Does Islam Say Mental Illness Is Caused by Jinn?

 What the tradition says about medical treatment

-Classical Islamic jurisprudence treated seeking medical treatment for illness not merely as permitted but as an obligation — a duty arising from the responsibility to care for the body God entrusted to the person.
-The hadith literature is unambiguous:
+Classical Islamic jurisprudence treated seeking medical treatment for illness as permitted, encouraged, and in many cases obligatory.
+The duty to care for the body God entrusted to the person extends to seeking competent care when the body fails.
+The hadith literature is unambiguous on this:

 تَدَاوَوْا، فَإِنَّ اللَّهَ لَمْ يَضَعْ دَاءً إِلَّا وَضَعَ لَهُ شِفَاءً، غَيْرَ دَاءٍ وَاحِدٍ: الْهَرَمُ